Skip to content

 The question isn't whether the site needs to change.
 It's whether your current platform can absorb that change without losing what you've already built.
 Organic rankings.
 Backlink equity.
 Indexed pages that drive pipeline.
 URL structures that other sites link to.

 Most legacy B2B sites aren't built for this kind of transition.
 They're rigid.
-Migrations become six-month projects instead of six-week ones because the technical debt accumulated quietly while the business was focused on other things.
+The six-week migration the agency promised becomes a six-month migration because the technical debt accumulated quietly while everyone was focused on the brand reveal video.

 If M&A or a rebrand is even in the conversation, the time to assess your site's readiness is now — not after the deal closes and the board wants the new brand live in ninety days.

 A rebrand also resets how AI search engines understand your company.
-New entity definitions, new product descriptions, new category associations — all of this needs to be communicated to the models through structured data, clear content, and an AEO strategy built into the new site from day one.
-Companies that treat the rebrand as a visual exercise and neglect the discovery layer end up invisible in AI search for months while the models catch up to the change.
+New entity definitions, new product descriptions, new category associations — all of it has to be communicated to the models through structured data, clear content, and an AEO strategy built into the site from day one.
+The rebrands that go badly are the ones treated as a visual exercise.
+New logo, new color system, new typography, a launch post on LinkedIn — and then a 90-day window of total invisibility in AI search while the models slowly catch up to the change.
+The brand looks new.
+The pipeline behaves like the new brand doesn't exist.

 The cost of waiting — and why AEO makes it urgent